peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * If all bits are zeros, this is a subnormal number.
 The exponent is EMin and the highest bit of the significand is zero.

- * If any other number, the exponent is this value plus EMin, and the highest bit of the significand is one.
+ * If any other number, the exponent is this value reduced by 1, then raised by EMin, and the highest bit of the significand is one.

  * C. Highest bit: If one, this is a negative number.

+The elements described above are in the same order as the order of each bit of each element, that is, either most significant first or least significant first.

 <b>32-bit floating-point number</b>: A 32-bit binary number which is stored similarly to a <i>64-bit floating-point number</i>, except that:

  * Precision is 24 bits.

- * EMin is -150.
+ * EMin is -149.

  * EMax is 104.